Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 Read the full review: LG OLED65B9PLA

-This Toshiba TV isn't exactly luxurious but it is one of the best Dolby Vision TVs for those on a budget.
-At 43in, it’s the baby of a three-strong line up – the other options are 50in and 58in screens – and supports HDR10 and Dolby Vision.
+This 2020 Toshiba TV isn't exactly luxurious, but it is one of the best Dolby Vision TVs for those on a budget.
+At 43in, it’s the baby of a three-strong lineup – the other options are 50in and 58in screens – and supports HDR10 and Dolby Vision.

-Sound is better than you might expect from a TV at this price, too.
-It sports a Dolby Atmos-badged sound system (produced in conjunction with Onkyo) and built-in microphone for Alexa and Google Assistant voice interaction.
+The sound is better than you might expect from a TV at this price, too.
+It sports a Dolby Atmos-badged sound system (produced in conjunction with Onkyo) and a built-in microphone for Alexa and Google Assistant voice interaction.
 It's a superb feature set for a low-cost TV.

 Ultimately, this is a solid buy at a tempting price.
 If you're going down the budget route, this is a cracking option.